amirhhashemi/tiptap-text-direction/README.md

 ### directions

-A list of available options for the 'dir' attribute.
+A list of available options for the `dir` attribute.

 Default: `["ltr", "rtl"]`